-Fostering means looking after children or young people in your own home for either short or long-term placements, or for periods of respite, whilst their families are unable to provide care for them.
+Fostering means looking after children or young people in your own home for either not-permanent or permanent placements, or for short breaks, whilst their families are unable to provide care for them.

-Whenever possible, children return to their birth family, but if they are unable to do so other plans are made for them, such as long-term fostering, or adoption.
+Whenever possible, children return to their birth family, but if they are unable to do so other plans are made for them, such as permanent fostering, or adoption.

 Many aspects are considered before a child is placed with a Foster Carer or Fostering Family, and every effort is made to ensure that the child and a Foster Carer’s own family are well matched; this includes taking into account cultural and religious considerations.